Statute of Limitations for wage claims for California workers

 I don't have to tell you that having your wages stolen is a bummer.
 In this article I tell you how much time you have to file a claim in order to recover your stolen wages.
 Although there are time limits (the law calls "statute of limitations" you should generally not wait to start investigating and pursing your stolen wages claim.

-Time limits based upon California State law or Federal law
+Time limits for bringing wage claims based upon California State law

 Depending on the specifics of your case, you are eligible to file a California wage claim within the following time frames: